frontenddogma/rote-learning-html-css/manuscript/return.md

-To get the most of this book, [return](#toc-html), and read all of the book again, twice.
+To get the most out of this book, [go back to the beginning](#toc-html), and read it again.